lljbash/xerus/CONTRIBUTING.md

 * If the feedback is positive feel free to create a new branch and implement you changes.

-* We have a few code and style conventions we ask our contributers to respect:
+* We have a few code and style conventions.
+Look around the existing code to get a grasp of them.
+In particular we ask our contributers to respect:

   - As a general rule we loosly follow the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) and recommend everyone to read them before starting to work on larger contributions.